PRO-LIFE SCHOLARSHIPS

 What does the selection process entail?

 All applications are reviewed by ADA staff.
 Applicants will be notified by email if they are finalists or not.
-Finalists are then contacted to schedule a phone interview and must show proof of enrollment.
+Finalists are then contacted to schedule a Zoom interview and must show proof of enrollment.
 Scholarship recipients are selected after taking into consideration the responses shared on the application and during the interview.

 I’m pro-life but I’m not religious or not Christian.
 Can I still apply?